MycoMatics/eNano/README.md

 A simple workflow for eDNA runs on basecalled, demultiplexed Nanopore data as outputted by MinKnow.
 ---
+**!!
+For a dockerized version using Apptainer/Singulariy, see the [Apptainer branch](https://github.com/MycoMatics/eNano/tree/Apptainer)!!**
 ## Introduction
 eNano is a pipeline that generates an OTU (Operational Taxonomic Unit) table and associated taxonomy from demultiplexed Nanopore data outputted by Minknow.
 The input is usually a 'fastq_pass' directory with barcode01 - barcode96 subdirectories, each containing fastq files that passed some user-defined quality threshold.